Swedish singer Loreen wins Eurovision Song Contest for 2nd time at event feting Ukraine

 In recent years, it has once again become a platform that can launch stars.
 Italian rock band Måneskin, who won in 2021, have played major U.S. festivals and opened for the Rolling Stones on tour.
 Ryder has had a No. 1 album and performed at the Glastonbury festival.

-“ABBA did it in the 1970s, then it went quiet and it wasn’t quite seen as the launchpad it is now," said Steve Holden, host of the official Eurovision Song Contest podcast.
-"Now, the music industry, the world, knows that if you appear at Eurovision, you could be in for a great thing.”
+“Now, the music industry, the world, knows that if you appear at Eurovision, you could be in for a great thing,” said Steve Holden, host of the official Eurovision Song Contest podcast.

 Follow AP coverage of Eurovision at https://apnews.com/hub/eurovision-song-contest and of the war in Ukraine at https://apnews.com/hub/russia-ukraine